estevaopbs/Neural/README.md

 by the function (it must be a string), and it will be saved in the directory named by the 'directory' argument received (also a string) that is 'data' by default.
 If the folder name by directory does not existed it will be crated.
-If the document already exists, the information will be appended, otherwise, the document will be created.
+If the document already exists, the information will be appended, otherwise, the document will be created;

 **evaluate**: The method by which the network receives a iterable of inputs and returns its evaluation;

 **mutate**: The method by which the network mutates by choosing a random layer and calling its mutate method;

-**uniform_mutate**: The method by which the network mutates by a random neuron and calling its mutate method;
+**uniform_mutate**: The method by which the network mutates by a random neuron and calling its mutate method.

 ### Layer
-**mutate**: The method by which the layer can suffer a mutation by choosing randomly one of its neurons and calling its mutate method;
+**mutate**: The method by which the layer can suffer a mutation by choosing randomly one of its neurons and calling its mutate method.

 ### Neuron
-**mutate**: Mutate method proper of the neuron that can be called by neuron.mutate() causing it to mutate;
+**mutate**: Mutate method proper of the neuron that can be called by neuron.mutate() causing it to mutate.

 ### \_\_main\_\_
 **load_data**: This method reads a .json document and returns the neural networks saved in it.
 It must be called this way:
 ```py
 neural_network = load_data(document, name, keep_name, directory)
 ```
 It will search for a document named as the 'document' argument it received (must be a string) in the directory passed ('data' by default).
-If it is passed a name (string), it return only the neural network with such name, otherwise, it will return a list with all the neural networks contained in the document.
+If it is passed a name (string), it return only the neural network with such name, otherwise, it will return a list with all the neural networks contained in the document;

 **random_homogeneous_network**: Returns a neural networks in which all neurons have identical parameters, but weight and bias (if they are allowed) will be randomly generated for each individual neuron.
 It must me called this way:
 ```py